department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 One participant **wondered if the PACT Act benefits are any different from regular VA disability compensation**.
 The answer is "no"; the PACT Act just expands eligibility for existing benefits.

 One participant was **concerned about filing a supplemental claim because they might lose their current disability rating and compensation** because the VA looks at everything again.
+One participant had this same concern.

 > *"Fears if you submit a supplemental claim, they look at everything and potentially lose benefits...have to...fight again for some of the things you have...That's always a fear for veterans.
 You file a supplemental claim, and all of a sudden they take away.
 And you feel like you're starting all over again.
 That's really what you're doing when you file a claim.
 I know there are better plenty of veterans that are afraid to file a supplemental claim" (p2).*